Immunizations

 Availability of Copies

 In Michigan: health care providers should use the Michigan versions of the VIS.
-Copies are available at your local health department or at www.michigan.gov/immunize.
+Copies are available at your local Department of Public Health or at Michigan Department of Health and Human Services.
 Copies are available in English and in other languages.

 Reporting Vaccine Preventable Diseases

-Please remember that all vaccine preventable diseases need to be reported to your local health department.
+Please remember that all vaccine preventable diseases need to be reported to your local Department of Public Health.
 Visit our Disease Reporting for more information.

 Great Immunization Resources for Your Office

-The Michigan Department of Community Health Immunization website is a great place to download current copies of the Vaccine Information Statements (VIS) with Michigan Care Improvement Registry (MCIR) language and for foreign language VISs.
+The Michigan Department of Health and Human Services Immunization website is a great place to download current copies of the Vaccine Information Statements (VIS) with Michigan Care Improvement Registry (MCIR) language and for foreign language VISs.
 This site includes information on:

 - MCIR